 Featured Video

-Yolanda Chávez Padilla, Ph.D., is the Associate Dean for Undergraduate Programs and professor of social work and women’s studies at The University of Texas at Austin.
-Padilla is a fellow of the American Academy of Social Work and Social Welfare and currently serves as vice president of the Society for Social Work and Research.
+Yolanda Chávez Padilla, PhD, LMSW-AP, is the Associate Dean for Undergraduate Programs and Clara Pope Willoughby Centennial Professor of Social Work at The University of Texas at Austin.
+She is a Fellow of the American Academy of Social Work and Social Welfare and the Society for Social Work and Research.
+In 2019, she received the Distinguished Alumni Award from The University of Michigan School of Social Work.

 Curriculum Vitae